CharlottaG/Together-Cycling/README.md

 ### Media

-- Rawpixel was used to find a fav-icon for the tab. (<https://www.rawpixel.com>)
+- [Rawpixel](https://www.rawpixel.com) was used to find a fav-icon for the tab.
-- Favicon converter was used to generate the different files supported by different browsers. (<https://favicon.io/favicon-converter/>)
+- [Favicon converter](https://favicon.io/favicon-converter/) was used to generate the different files supported by different browsers.
-- Unsplash was used to find all other imagery, and Photoshop was used to convert the jpg files to webp files.
+- [Unsplash](https://unsplash.com/)was used to find all other imagery, and Photoshop was used to convert the jpg files to webp files.
-- Colormind was used to find a color palette with colors for text, headings, background colors and overlays to use on the site. (<http://colormind.io/bootstrap/#>)
+- [Colormind](http://colormind.io/bootstrap>) was used to find a color palette with colors for text, headings, background colors and overlays to use on the site.

 [EOF]